furrypython/powerLine-LiDAR-detector/README.md

 If you use this project in your research or publications, please cite as:

-Arturo Ramos Rey, "Detección de líneas eléctricas en nubes de puntos LiDAR a través de un filtro basado en histogramas locales", TFG, Universidade da Coruña, 2022.
+A.Ramos Rey, "Detección de líneas eléctricas en nubes de puntos LiDAR a través de un filtro basado en histogramas locales", Trabajo de Fin de Grado, Universidade da Coruña, 2022.